orangeloops/ol-voiceai-workshop/README.md

 # 🗣️ Voice AI Workshop – ElevenLabs + MCP + Docker

 Welcome to the **Voice Agent Workshop**!
-In this session, you'll connect a **voice-powered AI agent** (built with ElevenLabs) to a **local backend** that provides product and stock data — all running in Docker and exposed via Ngrok.
+In this session, you'll connect a **voice-powered AI agent** (built with ElevenLabs) to a **backend** deployed on AWS that provides product and stock data — all accessible via an AWS API Gateway endpoint.

 ---